kettubot/kettu-docs/Command documentation/Miscellaneous Commands.md

 **/vote <2-10> <vote here>**

-This command makes a multi choice question from 2 to 10 questions.
+This command makes a multiple choice question, from 2 to 10 reaction options.

 Alias: `callvote`